learn-co-curriculum/dsc-phase-2-project-v2-3/README.md

 ## Results:

-In our final scaled model, we have achieved an R-squared value of 0.491, which indicates that approximately 49.1% of the variation in house prices can be explained by the selected features.
+1.In our final scaled model, we have achieved an R-squared value of 0.491, which indicates that approximately 49.1% of the variation in house prices can be explained by the selected features.
 This represents a slight improvement in model performance compared to previous iterations.

+2.The Root Mean Squared Error (RMSE) values for both the training and test datasets have decreased as well.
+The training RMSE is approximately 186,658.39, and the test RMSE is approximately 182,969.03.
+These lower RMSE values suggest that our model's predictions are more accurate and closer to the actual sale prices of houses.

-Among the key features, "grade" and "sqft_living" have the most positive impact on sale price, suggesting that investing in improving the quality of the house and increasing its living space could potentially lead to higher resale values.
+3.Among the key features, "grade" with a coeff of 0.197 and "sqft_living" with a coeff of 0.187 have the most positive impact on sale price, suggesting that investing in improving the quality of the house and increasing its living space could potentially lead to higher resale values.
 However, it's crucial to note that the impact of some features, such as "bathrooms" and "bedrooms," appears to be negative, which means that simply adding more of these features may not necessarily increase the resale value.

 ## Limitations